fairrent.ie

 In most cases, no — not without a valid legal reason and proper notice.
 Irish law sets out specific grounds for eviction, and your landlord must follow strict procedures.
 Here's what you need to know.

-Valid grounds for eviction in Ireland
+Valid grounds for eviction

-• Sale of the property
+Sale of property

-• Landlord or family member needs to live there
+Landlord or family needs it

-• Substantial refurbishment
+Substantial refurbishment

-• Tenant breach of obligations
+Tenant breach of obligations

 The tenant must first be given a formal written warning and a reasonable opportunity to remedy the breach before eviction can proceed.

-Important: wanting to charge higher rent is not a valid reason for eviction.
+Wanting to charge higher rent is not a valid reason for eviction.

 If your landlord is trying to evict you to re-let the property at a higher rent, this is not permitted under Irish law.
-You can challenge this through the RTB.

 New for 2026

-Notice periods for eviction
+Notice periods

-Duration of tenancyLandlord notice period
+Duration of tenancyLandlord must give

 Less than 6 months90 days